 Collective Choice Problems

 Even in a period when there is growing opposition to expanding government’s role in our lives, almost everyone who suffered at the hands of Hurricane Sandy wants help.
 There is no way, though, that private interests are going to foot the bill for building new storm barriers or making sure that bridges and roads are less vulnerable to major storms.
-Collective action at the local, state, and national level is required.
+Collective action at the local, state and national level is required.

 Most people make conscious decisions about how to manage risks in their personal lives.
-They alter their behavior to minimize their vulnerability.
+They alter their behaviour to minimize their vulnerability.
 They buy insurance.
 They put aside emergency funds or spend time planning how to protect themselves and their families in case the worst occurs.

 Making decisions about personal risk is pretty straightforward.
 However, making collective decisions about risk management is much harder.
-In all of the communities we are a part of—at the local, state, national, and international levels—people perceive risks differently.
+In all of the communities, we are a part of—at the local, state, national, and international levels—people perceive risks differently.
 This makes it hard to agree on appropriate trade-offs involved in risk management, especially in the face of uncertainty.
 Unless we can reach agreement on how to manage climate change and other meteorological risks, though, no one will have peace of mind.
 And we will be setting ourselves up to repeat the disaster of Sandy—or worse.

 So how can we help communities make the tough collective risk-management decisions necessary to prepare for climate change and future severe weather events like Sandy?
 We have an idea: how about games.

 Helping Coastal Communities Prepare to Manage Risks Associated with Climate Change and Storms like Hurricane Sandy